Quincy Carter: New York Jets

-Montreal Alouettes (CFL)
+Montreal Alouettes

 On April 4, 2006, Carter was signed by the Montreal Alouettes of the Canadian Football League to a one-year contract with an option for 2007, to be the backup to Anthony Calvillo.
 He was cut by the team on May 25.
 On the subject of being released, Carter remarked, "This is a joke... an insult."
 One CFL club official told the Montreal Gazette that Carter has "a serious marijuana problem."

-Bossier–Shreveport Battle Wings (AF2)
+Bossier–Shreveport Battle Wings

 In February 2007, Carter signed with the Bossier–Shreveport Battle Wings of the af2.
 Through the first three games of the season he was the third ranked passer, with a rating of 124.3, throwing for 18 touchdown passes, but he was suspended indefinitely from the team in late May for missing team meetings.
-Battle Wings coach Jon Norris named Carter the starting quarterback for their June 16 game against the Corpus Christi Sharks and passed for a franchise-record eight touchdowns in the Battle Wings' 81-35 win.
+Battle Wings coach Jon Norris named Carter the starting quarterback for their June 16 game against the Corpus Christi Sharks and passed for a franchise-record eight touchdowns in the Battle Wings' 81–35 win.

 Carter was arrested on possession charges by the Shreveport police on October 12.
 Because the incident marked the second time he was arrested for the same crime, the charge was a felony.
 He was released on his 30th birthday, on a bond of $5,224, according to an official in the records department at the Caddo Correctional Facility.

-Kansas City Brigade (AFL)
+Kansas City Brigade

-On May 1, 2008 Carter signed with the Arena Football League's Kansas City Brigade.
+On May 1, 2008, Carter signed with the Arena Football League's Kansas City Brigade.
 The team had one victory at the time of the signing and were hoping Carter's strong arm could resurrect their season.
 Herman Edwards, who coached Carter while with the Jets, commented on Carter's personality calling him of "good character".
 On May 27, he was signed from the practice squad.
 Carter wore #3 and started the last three games of the season, registering 51 out of 89 completions for 575 yards, 8 touchdowns and 4 interceptions.
 He was signed to a two-year contract extension on June 23.

 On July 31, Carter had a workout with the Miami Dolphins but was not signed.
 On October 20, he was released by the Brigade.

-Abilene Ruff Riders (IFL)
+Abilene Ruff Riders

 In March 2009, Carter signed a one-year contract with the Abilene Ruff Riders of the Indoor Football League.
-On May 10, he was arrested by Abilene police for an outstanding warrant, related to a DWI arrest in south Texas and subsequent probation violation.
+On May 10, he was arrested by Abilene, Texas police for an outstanding warrant, related to a DWI arrest in south Texas and subsequent probation violation.
 Carter was arrested again on June 18, for failing to pay his bondsman after his May 10 arrest.
 Returning from injury, Carter no-showed for the July 4 game and was cut from the team the next day.